Updated: Oct 13

 Socializing your dog(s) is necessary but at the same time it can be a risk.
 Many times we allow our dogs to get that healthy rough housing in but are unsure of how to react when the fun and games causes someone to get hurt.
 Our first instinct is to yell and crowd the dogs when things get out of control.
 There are times we may even think to grab the dog by the scruff of their neck or pick them up from the situation.
 When a dog fight breaks out it is important to remember the following things:

-Make some noise - Attempt to bang two metal bowels together at a distance.
+Make some noise - Attempt to bang two metal bowls together at a distance.
 Have your car alarm go off.
-Try to get your dogs attention to focus on something else, and when you get that opening safely separate them.
+Try to get your dogs attention to focus on something else, and when you get that opening safely separate them;

 Remember to exchange phone numbers with the other owner and take photos of any injuries - It is important to get the other dog owners information when there is a dog fight.
 That way if infection or surgery surfaces - you are able to plan accordingly.